 About Greg

-Mayor Verga has previously served Gloucester for eight years on the School Committee, followed by six years as a member of the City Council.
+Ultimately, I caught the civil service bug from my dad.
+Before becoming mayor, I served our city for eight years on the School Committee, followed by six years on the City Council.

 Greg’s Notable Leadership and Community Positions